-Along the way, you will find plenty of advice on good programming practices and tips that can help you find and solve hard-to-detect programming errors.
+Along the way, you'll find plenty of advice on good programming practices and tips that can help you find and solve hard-to-detect programming errors.
 There are also plenty of links to websites containing further details on the topics covered.

-This module will work to develop a number of the key 'I am UWS' Graduate Attributes to make those who complete this module.

-Universal: critical thinker; ethically-minded; and research-minded Work Ready: problem-solver; effective communicator; and ambitious Successful: autonomous; resilient; and driven
+• This module will work to develop a number of the key 'I am UWS' Graduate Attributes to make those who complete this module.
+Universal: Critical Thinker; Ethically-minded; and Research-minded.
+Work Ready: Problem-Solver; Effective Communicator; and Ambitious.
+Successful: Autonomous; Resilient; and Driven.

-Module Delivery Method On-Camp ⊠ ous1 l· Hybrid2 Online 3 Work -Based Learning4 Campuses for Module Delivery ☐ Ayr ☐ Dumfrie es ☐ Lanarks ☐ London ☐ Paisley hire Online / Distance Learning Other (specify) Terms for Module Delivery Term 1 Term 2 Term 3 Long-thin Delivery over more than one Term Term 1 - Term 2 Term 2 - Term 3 Term Term
+Module Delivery Method On-Campus1 I Hybrid2 Online 3 rk -Based earning 4 Campuses for Module Delivery ☐ Ayr ☑ Dumfries □ Lanarks□ London□ Paisley ✓ Online / Distance Learning ☐ Other (specify) Online Delivery / Distance Learning applies to delivery in the BSc (Hons) Data, Al and Software Engineering programme only Terms for Module Delivery Term 1] Term 2 Term 13 Long-thin Delivery over more than one Term Term 1 - Term 2 Term 2 - Term 3 Term Term

-Lear ning Outcomes L1 Demonstrate a critical understanding of the technologies and tools available for developing dynamic web applications L2 Make informed judgments in selecting a range of technologies and tools for developing a dynamic web application, and to communicate the rationale for the judgments arrived at L3 Apply knowledge, skill and understanding in planning and developing a dynamic web application L4 N/A L5 N/A
+Lear ning Outcomes L1 Demonstrate a critical understanding of the technologies and tools available for developing dynamic web applications.
+L2 Make informed judgements in selecting a range of technologies and tools for developing a dynamic web application, and to communicate the rationale for the judgements arrived at L3 Apply knowledge, skill and understanding in planning and developing a dynamic web application L4 N/A L5 N/A

-Employability Skills and Personal Development Planning (PDP) Skills SCQF Headings During completion of this module, there will be an opportunity to achieve core skills in: Knowledge and Understanding (K and U) SCQF 11 Demonstrate a critical understanding of server side coding and database connectivity Practice: Applied Knowledge and Understanding SCQF 11 Use a range of specialised techniques and tools in developing a dynamic web application to meet a given set of requirements Generic Cognitive skills SCQF 11
+Employability Skills and Personal Development Planning (PDP) Skills SCQF Headings During completion of this module, there will be an opportunity to achieve core skills in: Knowledge and SCQF9 Understanding (K and U) Demonstrate a critical understanding of the capabilities and limitations of dynamic web technologies.